 The Galapagos Flamingo population is holding steady, but the Galapagos National Park service hold regular population censuses to monitor their breeding success.
 The main threat to flamingos would be from any damage to their salt-lagoon habitat or the effects of serious weather events such as El Nino.
 The largest colonies of Galapagos Flamingos can be found on Floreana Island, Isabela Island, Santiago, and Santa Cruz.

-Fast Facts about Galapagos Greater Flamingo
+Fast Facts about the Galapagos Greater Flamingo

 - Flamingos flock together both for protection and to maximise the feeding in any one location